Can Cau market - much more than a normal market

 ► In the afternoon, pay a visit to the house of Mr. Ho who is a local Hmong man famous for performing traditional music & dance and telling folk stories.

 ► It may take 45-minutes to reach Can Cau market by motorbike or car from Bac Ha town, or less two hours from Lao Cai.
-This doesn’t matter if you are using the private vehicle.
-However if you transport by bus, you’ll have to change in Bac Ha.
+This doesn’t matter if you are using a private vehicle.
+However, if you transport by bus, you’ll have to change in Bac Ha.
 The buses only run at 08:00 or 09:00 and you are likely to stay here overnight.
 The bus returning to Bac Ha from Can Cau is at 14:00.

 ► The route to Can Cau market is scenic.
 Therefore, you can consider discovering this by self-drive motorbike.

 ► Light trekking to nearby hamlets is suggested.

 ► The ground is considerably muddy so you are highly recommended to wear good walking shoes with the firm grip.